scriptrdotio/howto/data/upload_files.md

 ```
 To create the document, we need to following:
 - Create a data structure with at least two properties: "attachments" and "meta.types"
-- Link the  uploaded file to "attachements"
+- Associate the  uploaded file to "attachements"
 - Informing script.io that this field is of type "file" using the "meta.types" property
 - Invoke document.create() passing the whole data structure